Pseudo-Riemannian manifolds with recurrent spinor fields: Pseudo-Riemannian manifolds with irreducible holonomy algebras

 Suppose that $I=I_1$.
 Let $\Omega$ be the pseudo-K\"ahlerian form corresponding to $I$.
-Let $e_1,...,e_m,I e_1,...,I e_m$ ($r+s=n=2m$) be a local orthonormal basis of $\Gamma(TM)$, i.e. $g(e_i,e_i)=g(Je_i,Je_i)=k_i$, where $k_i=-1$ for $i=1,...,\frac{r}{2}$, and $k_i=1$ for $i=\frac{r}{2},...,m$.
-Let $e^1,...,e^m,(I e)^1,...,(I e)^n$ be the dual basis of $\Gamma(TM)$.
-Then $\Omega=-\sum_{i=1}^m \epsilon_i(I e)^i\wedge e^i$.
-Using this and \eqref{M7}, we get
+Let $e_1,...,e_m,I e_1,...,I e_m$ ($r+s=n=2m$) be a local orthonormal basis of $\Gamma(TM)$, i.e. $g(e_i,e_i)=g(Ie_i,Ie_i)=k_i$, where $k_i=-1$ for $i=1,...,\frac{r}{2}$, and $k_i=1$ for $i=\frac{r}{2}+1,...,m$.
+Let $e^1,...,e^m,(I e)^1,...,(I e)^m$ be the dual basis of $\Gamma(TM)$.
+Then Using this and \eqref{M7}, we get

-Similarly, $\Omega\cdot s_1=-\i m s_1$.
-Recall that the spinor bundle $S$ of a pseudo-K\"ahlerian manifold admits the decomposition where $S_k$ is the eigenspace corresponding to the eigenvalue $(m-2k) \i$ of the operator of the Clifford multiplication by the form $\Omega$.
-We get that $s,s_1\in S_0$, and $S_0$ has dimension $1$.
-Consequently, $s$ and $s_1$ are proportional and they belong to the same 1-dimensional parallel subbundle of $S$.
-Below we have seen that $S$ admits at least two parallel 1-dimensional complex subbundles.
-We see now that it admits exactly two subbundles and the second one corresponds to the complex structure $-I$ (and coincides with $S_m$ that has dimension $1$). $\Box$
+Similarly, $\Omega\cdot s_1=-{\rm i} m s_1$.
+Recall that the spinor bundle $S$ of a pseudo-K\"ahlerian manifold admits the decomposition where $S_k$ is the eigenspace corresponding to the eigenvalue $(m-2k) {\rm i}$ of the operator of the Clifford multiplication by the form $\Omega$.
+We get that $s,s_1\in S_0$.
+Since $S_0$ is of rank 1, $s$ and $s_1$ are proportional and they belong to the same 1-dimensional parallel subbundle of $S$.
+Above we have seen that $S$ admits at least two parallel 1-dimensional complex subbundles.
+We see now that it admits exactly two subbundles and the second one corresponds to the K\"ahler structure $-I$ (and coincides with $S_m$ that has dimension $1$). $\Box$